jripke74/fs-spam-filter/README.md

 const arr = ["A", "b", "C"];
 arr.some(letter => letter === letter.toUpperCase());
 Update the isSpam() function to use the some() method, which will check if testing msg against any of the regular expressions in denyList returns true."

+Step 12
+The next regular expression you will work on is one that matches mentions of dollar amounts.

+Declare a dollarRegex variable, and assign it a case-insensitive regular expression that matches the text dollars.

+Add your dollarRegex to the denyList array so that you can test the regular expression.
+Then try entering a message in your app.

+Step 13
+You need to match a number before the text dollars.
+While you could write out 0|1|2 and so on, regular expressions have a feature that makes this easier.

+A character class is defined by square brackets, and matches any character within the brackets.
+For example, [aeiou] matches any character in the list aeiou.
+You can also define a range of characters to match using a hyphen.
+For example, [a-z] matches any character from a to z.

+Add a character class to match the digits 0 through 9 to your dollarRegex expression - remember the digit must come before the word dollars, and there should be a space between the digit and the word.

+Step 14
+The dollar value may be more than one digit.
+To match this, the + quantifier can be used - this matches one or more consecutive occurrences.
+For example, the regular expression /a+/ matches one or more consecutive a characters.

+Update your regular expression to match one or more consecutive digits.

+Step 15
+A capture group is a way to define a part of the expression that should be captured and saved for later reference.
+You can define a capture group by wrapping a part of your expression in parentheses.
+For example, /h(i|ey) camper/ would match either hi camper or hey camper, and would capture i or ey in a group.

+Between your digits and your dollars text, you want to catch place values.

+Add a capture group to your dollarRegex and use the | token inside it to allow hundred, thousand, million, or billion between your digits and your dollars text.

+Step 16
+Now that you have your capture group, you can mark the entire pattern as an optional match.
+The ? quantifier matches zero or one occurrence of the preceding character or group.
+For example, the regular expression /colou?r/ matches both color and colour, because the u is optional.

+Mark your capture group as optional.

+Step 17
+While this expression does match 1 hundred dollars, it will not match 1  hundred  dollars, or 10 dollars.

+Spam messages can and will find a way to exploit flaws in your detection.
+Time to improve your regex.

+Replace the first literal space with the \s* expression.
+The \s character class matches whitespace, such as spaces, tabs, and new lines.
+The * quantifier means "match the previous character 0 or more times".

+Replace the second literal space with \s+.
+The + quantifier means "match the previous character at least one time".

+Step 18
+One last thing with this expression.
+You don't actually need the match value from your capture group, so you can turn it into a non-capturing group.
+This will allow you to group the characters together without preserving the result.

+To create a non-capturing group in a regular expression, you can add ?: after the opening parenthesis of a group.
+For instance, (?:a|b) will match either a or b, but it will not capture the result.

+Update your regular expression to use a non-capturing group.